zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

 4. ZetaChain detects the token transfer transaction and triggers the `onCrossChainCall()` function of the ZetaSwapV2 contract.
 5. `onCrossChainCall()` does the following:
-   1. calls the UniswapV2 router contract (Uniswap acontracts already have been deployed to ZetaChain), specifically `swapExactTokensForTokens` to swap tMATIC represented on ZetaChain as a ZRC20 for gETH also represented as a ZRC20.
+   1. calls the UniswapV2 router contract (Uniswap contracts have already been deployed to ZetaChain), specifically `swapExactTokensForTokens` to swap tMATIC represented on ZetaChain as a ZRC20 for gETH also represented as a ZRC20.